-Employment Questions PSO Survey Question Categories of Engagement Definition and Components Example Follow Up Questions Boost the Conversation 9.
+Employment Questions Categories of Engagement Example Follow Up Boost the Conversation PSO Survey Question Definition and Components Questions 9.
 Describe the job you currently have or had?
-(Check One Option) In a company, business, or service in your community with people with and without disabilities In the military In supported employment (paid work with services, like a job coach, that assists you individually in your job) Self-employed In your family's business (e.g., farm, store, fishing, ranching, catering) In center-based employment (where most workers have disabilities) Employed while in jail or prison Other (Specify) No Answer Competitive Employment or Other Employment Component: Integrated Setting Response: Competitive Employment: • In a company, business, or service in your community with people with and without disabilities • In the military • In supported employment (paid work with services, like a job coach, that assists you individually in your job) • Self-employed • In your family's business (e.g., farm, store, fishing, ranching, catering) Other Employment: • In center-based employment (where most workers have disabilities) • Employed while in jail or prison • Other No Answer = Other Employment or not engaged in employment if responses to Qs 7 or 10-14 are No or No Answer, or if the response to Q6 is less than 20 hours a week.
-Use options directly from the PSO Survey: Did you work in a company, business, or service in your community with people with and without disabilities?
+Competitive Employment or Use options directly from the PSO Survey: Use multiple-choice options as a checklist to identify the setting.
+(Check one option) Other Employment Did you work in a company, • Component: Integrated Setting Response: Competitive Employment: In a company, business, or service in your community with people with and without disabilities In the military In supported employment (paid work with services, like a job coach, that assists you individually in your job) Self-employed In your family's business (e.g., farm, store, fishing, ranching, catering) Other Employment: In center-based employment (where most workers have disabilities) Employed while in jail or prison Other No Answer = Other Employment or Did you work in a company, business, or service in your community with people with and without disabilities?
 Did you work in a family business?
 Did you work for your own business?
-Use multiple-choice options as a checklist to identify the setting.
 Use the "Other" option only when the student's situation does not fit something listed.
 Record the response in the blank space provided.
 The response to this question connects to most other employment questions.
-PSO Survey and Labor Laws Arizona Vocational Rehabilitation DDD Member Employment Services
+PSO Survey and Labor Laws Arizona Vocational Rehabilitation DDD Member Employment Services not engaged in employment May be Other Employment if responses to Qs 7 or 10-14 are No or No Answer, or if the response to Q6 is less than 20 hours a week.

-Employment Questions Categories of Engagement Example Follow Up Boost the Conversation PSO Survey Question Definition and Components Questions A (() 10.
+P30 Survey Companion Document Employment Questions Categories of Engagement Example Follow Up Boost the Conversation PSO Survey Question Definition and Components Questions 10.
 Is this a large, well-known company?
 [Note: Includes companies with 15 or more employees, which could be a franchise.
-Examples: Walmart, McDonald's, Home Depot, Fry's Food Stores] No → Go to questions 11, 12, 13, & 14 Yes → STOP: DATA COLLECTION COMPLETE (see optional question 15) No Answer → Go to questions 11, 12, 13, & 14 Competitive Employment and Other Employment Components: Level of Interaction Opportunities for Advancement Customary Wages Same Level of Benefits Response: Yes = Competitive Employment No or No Answer = Need further clarification, must ask questions 11- 14.
+Examples: Walmart, McDonald's, Home Depot, Fry's Food Stores] □ No → Go to questions 11, 12, 13, & 14 □ Yes → STOP: DATA COLLECTION COMPLETE (see optional question 15) □ No Answer → Go to questions 11, 12, 13, & 14 Competitive Employment and Other Employment Components: Level of Interaction Opportunities for Advancement Customary Wages Same Level of Benefits Response: Yes = Competitive Employment No or No Answer = Need further clarification, must ask questions 11- 14.
 Response determines if Skip Logic is used for Qs 11-14.
 Is (insert name of company) a franchise?
 About how many people work at (insert name of company)? • 15+ employees = Yes to Q10 • No Answer/Unsure = No to Q10 and proceed with Qs 11-14 A "large, well-known company" can be defined as an employer who has 15 or more employees (which could be a franchise).
-When an employer has more than 15 employees, they are required to meet the letter of the law in all components of the WIOA definition of competitive integrated employment.
-Consider companies with 15+ employees that may only be well-known in your own or the former students' community.
+When an employer has more than 15 employees, they are required to meet the letter of the law in all components of the WIOA definition of competitive integrated employment. • Consider companies with 15+ employees that may only be well-known in your own or the former students' community.
 Look back at responses to other questions: Q7: Large companies are required to offer minimum wage Q8: Name of the company can give insight on whether or not it meets the criteria of a "large, well-known company" Q9: Does the setting identified match the company?
-PSO Survey and Labor Laws